New York tourist attractions thrill visitors from around the world.

-Travel from Boston to New York City is fast - 4 hours or less by bus, Amtrak, air, or car.
+Travel from Boston to New York City is fast - around 3 hours if you take Amtrak or fly, and slightly longer if you hop on a bus or drive your own car.

-Melissa: For first time visitors, I suggest seeing our historical landmarks, including Top of the Rock and/or Empire State Building, Statue of Liberty Ferry and Ellis Island, Museum of Natural History.
-Either the New York CityPASS or a NYC Explorer Pass give you the best values for seeing the most in a short amount of time.
+Melissa: For first time visitors, I suggest seeing our historical landmarks, including Top of the Rock and/or Empire State Building, Statue of Liberty Ferry and Ellis Island, and the Museum of Natural History.

 Definitely take in a Broadway show if there's time, and rather than blowing your budget on a nice dinner that you won't have time to linger over, grab a hot dog or prix-fixe meal in Times Square before or after the show.

 For return visitors, I suggest taking in a new-to-you Museum.